csmberkeley/csm-16b/README.md

     git checkout -b taejin/rlc_circuits

+To ensure two people don't create the same branch name, use a [slash](https://stackoverflow.com/a/68010041) to separate the creator from the feature.

 ## 3. Making changes

 Make changes as you would normally and commit them incrementally.
 Write descriptive commit messages and break larger changes into smaller parts.